Congressional District # 13

 The PRP Group for the Ford Road Site signed an Administrative Order of Consent (AOC) in 2001 to complete a Remedial Investigation/Feasibility Study (RI/FS).
 On September 27, 2006, EPA issued a Record of Decision selecting the final remedy for the site.
-The selected remedy is estimated to cost approximately $3.4 million and is comprised of two main phases: (I) select removal of specifically identified areas outside the landfill limits, and (II) in-situ containment with surface cover enhancements.
+The selected remedy, estimated to cost approximately $3.4 million, is comprised of two main phases: (I) select removal of specifically identified areas outside the landfill limits, and (II) in-situ containment with surface cover enhancements.
 Specifically, the remedy includes the following components:

 • removal of selected soil/sediment (estimated at 6,400 cubic yards) outside the landfill limits along the edge of the Black River at the northeast corner of the site, and off-site disposal of the materials;

 • focused removal of waste on the side slopes of the landfill, with either off-site disposal of the materials or consolidation of the materials within the landfill;

 • enhancement of the existing surface cover over the landfill, including grading to improve surface water control and the placement of additional low-permeability materials to meet the minimum 2-foot cover depth requirement; and